Overview of Progent's Ransomware Settlement Negotiation Consulting

 Paying Exfiltration Ransoms

-Beyond demanding payment for a decryption utility, modern strains of ransomware like Ryuk, Sodinokibi, Netwalker, and Nephilim often try to exfiltrate information.
-TAs are then able to demand a separate payment for not divulging this information on the dark web.
-Unfortunately, there exists no method to guarantee that stolen files have been totally deleted by the TA.
-Actually, in many instances the hacker has little say over where the information ends up.
-Paying an exfiltration ransom does not eliminate the necessity of seeking the advice of privacy lawyers, performing an inventory of data were taken, and performing the required notifications to impacted entities.
+In addition to demanding money for a decryption utility, modern strains of crypto-ransomware like Ryuk, Sodinokibi, DopplePaymer, and Egregor often attempt to exfiltrate files.
+TAs are then able to require an extra ransom in exchange for not divulging this information on the dark web.
+Unfortunately, there exists no method to be certain that stolen files have been completely erased by the hacker.
+Actually, in numerous instances the threat actor has limited say about data custody.
+Settling an exfiltration ransom does not eliminate the need for seeking the advice of privacy lawyers, conducting an audit on which files were compromised, and sending the necessary notifications to impacted entities.
 In general, paying an exfiltration ransom is a waste.

-Progent has provided online and on-premises network services throughout the U.S. for over 20 years and has earned Microsoft's Gold Partner certification in the Datacenter and Cloud Productivity practice areas.
-Progent's team of subject matter experts (SBEs) includes consultants who have earned high-level certifications in foundation technologies including Cisco networking, VMware virtualization, and popular distributions of Linux.
-Progent's cybersecurity experts have earned prestigious certifications such as CISA, CISSP, and GIAC.
-(Refer to Progent's certifications).
-Progent also has top-tier support in financial and Enterprise Resource Planning software.
-This broad array of expertise allows Progent to salvage and integrate the undamaged pieces of your information system after a ransomware intrusion and reconstruct them rapidly into an operational system.
-Progent has collaborated with top cyber insurance providers including Chubb to help businesses recover from ransomware assaults.
+Progent has provided online and on-premises IT services throughout the United States for more than 20 years and has been awarded Microsoft's Gold Partner certification in the Datacenter and Cloud Productivity practice areas.
+Progent's team of SBEs includes professionals who have been awarded advanced certifications in core technology platforms including Cisco networking, VMware virtualization, and major Linux distros.
+Progent's cybersecurity experts have earned internationally recognized certifications including CISM, CISSP-ISSAP, and CRISC.
+(Refer to certifications earned by Progent consultants).
+Progent also offers guidance in financial and ERP application software.
+This breadth of skills allows Progent to salvage and integrate the undamaged parts of your information system following a ransomware assault and reconstruct them quickly into an operational network.
+Progent has collaborated with leading insurance providers including Chubb to assist organizations recover from ransomware assaults.

-To get in touch with Progent about ransomware settlement negotiation services, phone Progent at 800-993-9400 or go to Contact Progent.
+To contact with Progent about ransomware settlement services, phone Progent at 800-462-8800 or go to Contact Progent.